 For most people, this discussion is moot because our food supply provides more than enough carbohydrates for our bodies…even if you’re eating mostly real foods, which is the best way to get your carbohydrates because then you also get beneficial nutrients and fiber and phytochemicals that only whole foods provide.

 Are you with me so far?
 We are eating too much sugar, it negatively affects your health, and it provides nothing your body needs.
 Still need another reason to lower your sugar intake?

 - Sugar May Be Addictive

 However, as hard as it is to avoid sugar—both due to its prevalence in our food supply and the possibility it may be addictive—the cravings can be overcome with time, the right mindset—and by sticking with real foods.
-The body is able to adjust to lower sugar intake in a few weeks, and it gets easier, so don’t give up and give it enough time!
+The body is able to adjust to lower sugar intake in a few weeks, natural foods like fruit will taste sweeter and it gets easier, so don’t give up and give it enough time!

 Sugar: Putting the Science into Real-Life Perspective